Imitation of God: Christianity

-Catholicism and other ancient Christian traditions
+Catholicism and Eastern Christianity

 The Imitation of God is one of the core principles in Catholicism and Eastern Orthodoxy, as well as in Oriental Orthodoxy (Syriac Orthodoxy, Coptic Orthodoxy, Ethiopian Orthodoxy, and the Armenian Apostolic faith).

 The Catholic Church fully endorses the concept of Imitatio Dei/Christi.
 In Catholicism and Orthodoxy, it is integrally related to the concept of Divinization/Theosis.

 The general understanding is that a person can become more similar to God over time, a process called theosis in Greek.
 This doctrine derives from the biblical mandate to be holy as God is Holy (Lev 20.26).
 It can be achieved by purification (katharsis) and illumination (theoria), the highest point in illumination is the union with God.
 The best imitation of God is not only the man's effort, but it is mainly achieved by the grace of God.
 Nevertheless, Eastern Orthodox theology does not usually understand this tri-partite ascent as an attempt to become like God, but as a way to unite with the one God.
-For most Orthodox theologians imitatio Dei is not the way to salvation, if it is understood as an individual, personal attempt to become god-like.
+For most Orthodox theologians, imitatio Dei is not the way to salvation if it is understood as an individual, personal attempt to become god-like.

-In Roman Catholicism the same concepts have been treated under different names (Via purgativa, via iluminativa and via unitiva) by St. John of the Cross and St. Theresa of Avila.
+In Roman Catholicism, the same concepts have been treated under different names (Via purgativa, via iluminativa and via unitiva) by St. John of the Cross and St. Theresa of Avila.
 Via purgativa is the Roman Catholic equivalent to katharsis, and theoria is subdivided between illumination and full mystical union.
 This three-step scheme is also found in the Eastern categories of prayer; ordinary prayer, prayer with mind and heart, and unceasing prayer.